jeremieca/pulsion/README.md

 ## Complete the installation of project

-You must get the last fusionned version of Pulsion script.
+You must get the last fusionned version of Pulsion script :

     :::shell
         sudo scripts/get_pulsion

+Then, you can access to the pulsion application with the following command :

+    :::shell
+        sudo scripts/pulsion

 ## Struture of branches